California State University, Chico (English)

 In tutoring, I try to work as closely as I can with students, to understand the problems you are facing from their perspective.
 Generally I like to begin by asking about previous academic writing experiences and what areas you feel you will need the most help in.
 Each student has a different approach to writing, based largely on previous writing 'education'.
 Using your descriptions and my own observations of your writing, I try to help you become more confident in both locating and correcting any areas where you or your teachers are experiencing difficulties.
 In my teaching as well as in my tutoring, I dedicate myself to returning any student writing that is sent to me within 24-48 hours of my receiving it.
 This insures that our work remains fresh in our minds.
 After being out of school for 15 years, I went back, completed my Bachelor's degree, and earned a Master's Degree in Composition Studies at California State University, Chico.

 I think that the main reason I returned was my love of writing.
-As a graduate student and then as a graduate,
+As a graduate student and then as a graduate, I taught first year composition classes at the

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.